Ricco555/E-GraphSAGE-XAI/README.md

 - artifacts/xai — PNG figures for XAI results.
 - artifacts/corr — PNG figures for Correlation results.

-## Quick notes
+## Quick notes and thank you's
 - This research was performed on NetFlow dataset NF-UNSW-NB15-v3 available at the https://staff.itee.uq.edu.au/marius/NIDS_datasets/
 - This research was performed using the Advanced Computing service provided by University of Zagreb University Computing Centre - SRCE

-- citation: TE-G-SAGE: Explainable Edge-Aware Graph Neural Networks for Network Intrusion Detection [submitted for peer-review]
+- citation (tba): TE-G-SAGE: Explainable Edge-Aware Graph Neural Networks for Network Intrusion Detection [submitted for peer-review]